estib-vega/personal-site/README.md

-# Fullstack Authentication Example with Next.js and NextAuth.js

-This is the starter project for the fullstack tutorial with Next.js and Prisma.
-You can find the final version of this project in the [`final`](https://github.com/prisma/blogr-nextjs-prisma/tree/final) branch of this repo.
+# Personal site

+This is the code of my personal site, currently available in [here](https://estib-vega.vercel.app)

+The project is built on Next.JS and it's being used mostly as a playground and place to show some of my other projects